Hibernate.orgCommunity Documentation

 define different scopes to the notion of current.
 Applications using Hibernate prior

-contextual sessions, helper classes such as HibernateUtil
+contextual sessions, helper classes such as HibernateUtil, or utilized

 third-party frameworks, such as Spring or Pico, which provided proxy/interception-based contextual sessions.